ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     ```bash
     git checkout -b <BRANCH NAME>
     ```
-1. Clone and checkout the proper version of the tools sub module by running:
+1. Run the following to get the proper version of the tools submodule:
     ```bash
     bash modupdate.sh
     ```